-The University also offers Blackboard, a course-management system, that allows faculty and students the ability to share content and communicate online.
-Faculty can incorporate this technology within courses to access multimedia and Web resources, communicate and share information within the class, collaborate on projects with team or group members, post assignments, and take tests and quizzes.
+The University also offers Blackboard, a course-management system that allows faculty and students the ability to share content and communicate online.
+With this technology incorporated within courses, they can access multimedia and Web resources, communicate and share information within the class, collaborate on projects with team or group members, post assignments, or take tests and quizzes.